Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 This ruling effectively removed any legal recourse the victims had to file a lawsuit since the exposure to the contaminated water happened to active duty service members on a military base, and claims for family members were barred by the North Carolina statute of repose.

-The North Carolina statute of repose that prevents anyone from filing a lawsuit more than 10 years after the cause of the injury.
+The North Carolina statute of repose prevents anyone from filing a lawsuit more than 10 years after the cause of the injury.

 Many of the victims at Camp Lejeune were exposed anywhere from 40-70 years ago, making it nearly impossible to file a claim.
 To make matters even worse, nobody even knew about the water contamination problem until 1982, almost 30 years after veterans and family members were initially exposed.
 By the time anyone knew about the Camp Lejeune water problems, the 10 year North Carolina statute of repose was already expired on most potential claims.